taha4khan/Employee-data-task/README.md

 # Employee-data-task
-using Class function
+using Class function.
-making objects and constructor constructor include modules and parameters
+making objects and constructor. constructor include modules and parameters